ryzech/docs/docs/intro.md

 | `/co restore`      | `Undo rollbacks.` [More info](#Restore) | `/co rs` |

 ### Inspect
-For this command, it's pretty simple.
-Just use the command, right click or left click on a block,
+For this command, it's pretty simple. to use the command, type "/co inspect" then either:

-and use the info provided in the chat to see who did what at that specific block.
+*Left click to check the block your cursor is aimed at *Right click to check the y coordinate of the block you're looking at.
+(Usefull for broken/stolen blocks!)
+               *NOTE: Right click is also used to check chest transactions!

 Also, use `/co l <page number>` to switch between interaction pages faster.